fwg/morphene/README.md

 to type unicode characters on your operating system.
 (Hint for Mac users: enable the keyboard 'Unicode hex input')

+To play with it, execute `npm install -g morphene` and run the REPL with `morphene -i`.
+Type `.help` to see the REPL meta-commands.

 ### More details please

 The language has one fixed stack, called the *first stack*, that can be accessed